 Biosynthesis, the process by which materials are recycled for later use, takes place mainly in the lysosomes.
 The lysosomes also break down cells which have died, harvesting their macromolecules to make new organelles and cells, in a process known as autolysis.

 Though the main function of lysosomes is to process and recycle old or harmful material, they are also involved in a number of other biological processes and functions.sosomes

 Recent research has suggested that lysosomes could play a role in the act of protein synthesis.
 Proteins are what enable cells to carry out a wide variety of functions, and they are created through the interactions between ribosomes and RNA.
 Lysosomes may have something to do with cell metabolism, at least in the case of the livers and kidneys of birds.
-Lysosomal enzymes with also play a role in fertilization, as sperm release lysosomal enzymes that help them penetrate eggs.
+Lysosomal enzymes also play a role in fertilization, as sperm release lysosomal enzymes that help them penetrate eggs.

 Lysosomes are thought to help bone cells form, in addition to aiding in their degradation.
-Lysosomal enzymes are released by the osteoclasts, which remove bone by degrading the organic matrix.
+Lysosomal enzymes are released by the osteoclasts, which remove the bone by degrading the organic matrix.

 What Happens When Lysosomes Malfunction

 Since lysosomes are so integral to the health of a cell, enabling it to degrade material and create new organelles out of the parts; if a lysosome malfunctions, the results can be quite harmful to the cell.
 A lysosomal malfunction can lead to problems like the buildup of excess sugars or lipids.
 Lysosomal storage diseases are typically caused by defective genes, and children can inherit one or both defective genes from their parents.
 Though rare, lysosomal storage diseases can be life-threatening.